-The diagram below summarises the automated call-handling available in a standard babelPro account.
+The diagram below summarizes the automated call-handling available in a standard babelEnterprise account.
 Smaller contact center teams or sub-groups within larger teams usually configure their IVR using this set of apps or modules.

 The core call handling is as follows:

-- If agents are available, then welcome the caller and put the person almost immediately through to the agent
+- If agents are available, welcome the caller and lead them almost immediately to the agent

-- If agents are not available, then offer an alternative to allow the caller to leave information, e.g. request a call back or leave a voicemail
+- If agents are not available, offer an alternative to allow the caller to leave information, e.g. request a callback or leave a voicemail

-In addition, there is the ability to activate a module to allow callers to opt-out of call recording.
-This is to allow you to be compliant in certain territories.
+In addition, babelforce offers the possibility to allow callers to opt-out of call recording, in order to be compliant in certain territories.

-When a call lands in the agent queue all phones of available agents ring until one agent takes the call.
+Whenever a call enters the queue, the babelforce platform tries to reach an available agent (depending on the queue settings for agent availability) until one agent takes the call.
 If you integrated babelforce with a helpdesk, then the agent who answers the incoming call will receive a call ticket at the same time.

 - For more advanced settings that allow more flexible IVR structures, continue reading about Input Readers.

 - For an overview on how to design your call flow best, continue reading this article.